qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 ## Running this tool

-1. Clone the repository with `https://github.com/qmph22/MDT-with-NETCONF-on-IOS-XE.git`
+1. Clone the repository with `git clone https://github.com/qmph22/MDT-with-NETCONF-on-IOS-XE.git`
 2. Move into the directory with `cd MDT-with-NETCONF-on-IOS-XE`
 3. Create an environmental variable in the `.env` file.
 Place your password in there.
 Create multiple environmental variables if you intend on using multiple passwords.
 4. Create specify your devices in `telegraf/networkdevices.yml`.
 For the password, specify the environmental variable name you created in the `.env` file.